SamuelNavarro/categorize_transactions/README.md

 <img src="./images/sagemaker-pipeline.png" width="500"/>

+This showcases that dependency between the steps.
+For the local run, this is stated in the `entrypoint.sh` file, in which the run the files in the desired order.

 If you want to create the pipeline in your aws account, you will have to set up your credentials and modify the role in the script.

-For the sake of the exercise, I also allowed the use of 'local' storage so the user can see the output in the local filesystem.
+For the sake of the exercise, I also allowed the use of `local` storage so the user can see the output in the local filesystem.

 To build the container and run it:
 1. `chmod +x build_docker.sh && ./build_docker.sh`
 2. `chmod +x run_pipeline_locally.sh && ./run_pipeline_locally.sh`

+You will see the pickle files in the `artifacts` directory.

 ### Tools